ObsidianTTRPGProject/ObsidianTTRPGVault/0-Obsidian TTRPG Tutorial/0-Obsidian TTRPG Tutorial.md

 	- Cons: Table/Properties do not work in this view.

 You can change this to meet your own requirements by: Settings > Editor > Default Editing Mode > [Make Choice]

+## Common Questions

+> [!question] How To Open Folders?
+> This vault has Folder Notes installed.
+This allows a folder to be used as a note which is really useful for structuring your content.
+It does mean though that clicking on a folder that contains a folder note will open the note instead of expanding the folder.
+The trick is to click to the left of the folder instead.
+> **Note:** *You can create a new folder note by Ctrl + Clicking a folder.*

+> [!question] I ran the CLI process for 5e and I'm missing notes from the DM Screen
+> 99% of the time this means you can not included the PHB and DMG in the `books` section of your config file.
+You must use a config file and you must include the PHB and DMG in the Books section of the config file.
+> Check the official documentation on config files [HERE](https://github.com/ebullient/ttrpg-convert-cli/blob/main/docs/configuration.md)